queryluke/masseffect-5e/static/data/rules/02-06-appearance.md

 <v-alert type="info" :value="true">
 <strong>BUILDING KALEEM, STEP 4.A</strong><br>
-Sam fills in some of Kaleems’s basic details: her name, her sex (female), her height and weight, and the fact that she is missing a cranial ridge (making her unattractive being by salarain standards).
+Sam fills in some of Kaleem’s basic details: her name, her sex (female), her height and weight, and the fact that she is missing a cranial ridge (making her unattractive being by salarian standards).
 </v-alert>

 <source-reference pages="8-9, 33" source="basic"></source-reference>